Mar Vista Animal Medical Center

 DIET AND FEEDING

 Regulation can generally be worked out on whatever diet the pet is eating but there are some diets and feeding strategies that are helpful.
-For dogs, high fiber diets are preferred as they slow absorption of sugars in the diet and help maintain a more regulated blood sugar level.
+For dogs, high fiber/low fat diets are preferred as they slow the absorption of sugars in the diet and help maintain a more regulated blood sugar level.
 Fiber also seems to make the body's tissues more sensitive to insulin which also helps with regulation.
+Rewards are often employed to facilitate the insulin injection experience but these calories can add up and interfere with regulation so be sure your veterinarian is aware of all food items.
 Diabetic dogs are best fed in two meals, approximately 12 hours apart.
 After they have been seen to eat their food, their insulin dose can be given.

 For cats the strategy is different.
 First, cats seem to do best fed in multiple small meals daily so they should be allowed access to food at all times.
 Second, the high protein/low carbohydrate diets seem to be the most conducive to regulation.
 There are specific prescription diets in both canned and dry formulations that are designed to assist diabetic cats.